GNtem2/Metaanalysis/README.md

 ### Network-Metaanalysis

+Network metanalysis is proposed to be useful for comparing drugs from multiple RCT in which there is no direct comparison.
+An example in stroke would be a comparison of the different NOAC anticoagulants.
+Another use is to combine RCT and observation studies.
 This project is under development.
 There are several methods varying between frequentist (netmeta) to Bayesian methods (nmalINLA and gemtc).

 ## Git commands